Mayfly: Reproduction and life cycle

 Mayflies are hemimetabolous (they have "incomplete metamorphosis").
 They are unique among insects in that they moult one more time after acquiring functional wings; this last-but-one winged (alate) instar usually lives a very short time and is known as a subimago, or to fly fishermen as a dun.
 Mayflies at the subimago stage are a favourite food of many fish, and many fishing flies are modelled to resemble them.
 The subimago stage does not survive for long, rarely for more than 24 hours.
 In some species, it may last for just a few minutes, while the mayflies in the family Palingeniidae have sexually mature subimagos and no true adult form at all.

 Often, all the individuals in a population mature at once (a hatch), and for a day or two in the spring or autumn, mayflies are extremely abundant, dancing around each other in large groups, or resting on every available surface.
 In many species the emergence is synchronised with dawn or dusk, and light intensity seems to be an important cue for emergence, but other factors may also be involved.
 Baetis intercalaris, for example, usually emerges just after sunset in July and August, but in one year, a large hatch was observed at midday in June.
 The soft-bodied subimagos are very attractive to predators.
 Synchronous emergence is probably an adaptive strategy that reduces the individual's risk of being eaten.
 The lifespan of an adult mayfly is very short, varying with the species.
 The primary function of the adult is reproduction; adults do not feed and have only vestigial mouthparts, while their digestive systems are filled with air.
 Dolania americana has the shortest adult lifespan of any mayfly: the adult females of the species live for less than five minutes.

 Mayflies (known locally as shadflies) swarm briefly in enormous numbers in Ontario.

 Male adults may patrol individually, but most congregate in swarms a few metres above water with clear open sky above it, and perform a nuptial or courtship dance.
 Each insect has a characteristic up-and-down pattern of movement; strong wingbeats propel it upwards and forwards with the tail sloping down; when it stops moving its wings, it falls passively with the abdomen tilted upwards.
 Females fly into these swarms, and mating takes place in the air.
 A rising male clasps the thorax of a female from below using his front legs bent upwards, and inseminates her.
 Copulation may last just a few seconds, but occasionally a pair remains in tandem and flutters to the ground.
 Males may spend the night in vegetation and return to their dance the following day.
 Although they do not feed, some briefly touch the surface to drink a little water before flying off.
+The sperm transfer is direct as in Neoptera, contrasting with the indirect insemination of Odonata.